We Teach Well

 In the WTW World Lit Podcast – Decolonising Literature we speak to teachers and writers in other countries about their literature.
 About the culture and history that lies behind the texts we are teaching.

-Online Coaching for English Teachers
+Coaching for Australian Teachers

+While most of our programs are curriculum agnostic, our current coaching programs focus on the Australian curriculum.
 Again, utilising technology we can offer valuable coaching for English teachers who want to increase their subject knowledge and pedagogy.

 There is no single body of knowledge to be taught in English and literature.
 Poetry, novels, plays and films, amongst other texts, are used to teach students the skills they will need when they leave school.
 We wrote about this on our blog.